 Throughout history, Amorgos was also known as Yperia, Patagy, or Platagy, Pagali, Psichia and Karkisia.
 The island features a lot of remnants of ancient civilizations.
 At the time of Archaic Greece, there were three independent city-states.
 They are believed to have featured autonomous constitutions but the same currency.
 Amorgos is distinguished by the size and quality of the walls surrounding the city of Arkesini, by the ancient towers whose remains are scattered all over the island, by the ancient tombs, the stone tools, the inscriptions, the vases and by other antiquities.
-From the name Minoa we suspect that Amorgos had been colonized by the Cretans from ancient times, but there are no archaeological findings to support this view.
 Amorgos is the origin of many famous Cycladic figurines.
 ‘Dokathismata style’ figurines were originally found here.
 Cycladic sculptures had been discovered from the cemeteries at Agia Paraskevi, Agios Pavlos, Dokathismata, Kapros, Kapsala, Nikouria and Stavros.
 'Kapsala Cycladic figurines', dating around 2700 B.C., are named after the place they were found in the island.
 'Dokathismata Cycladic figurines' date from a somewhat later period of 2400–2100 BC.
 Compared to the statuettes of the Spedos type—the most common and renowned type of figurines featuring finely modeled and somewhat rounded shapes—the statuettes of the Dokathismata type tend to have a more slender and sometimes angular silhouette.
 In the Classical period part of the island is named Aspis, where the ancient temple of the goddess Aphrodite stood.
 In approximately 630 BC, the poet Semonides led the foundation of a Samian colony on Amorgos.
 The Periplus of Pseudo-Scylax mentions it as Tripolis.
 It was a member of the Delian League.
 It participated in the Second Athenian League.
-In 322 BC, Athens and Macedonia fought the navel Battle of Amorgos.
+In 322 BC, Athens and Macedonia fought the naval Battle of Amorgos.
 On 9 July 1956, a very powerful earthquake occurred that generated a local tsunami of up to 30 m (98 ft).
 Fifty-three people were killed and 100 were injured.